lussierc/refinedNotepadPython/README.md

 ## Software/Developmental Tools Used
 There were a few different tools used to develop this project.
 Python3 was the programming language of choice for the program's development.
 Atom was used as the text editor where all of the coding was done and where all the project documentation was written.
 Additionally, the code follows the PEP8 style guide and standards, which are checked by the `.travis.yml` file every time a push is made to the project repository.

+Additionally to create the GUI and many of the program's features, this project uses a Python package called Tkinter.

 ## Project Results
 As this project is early in it's development there are not many results to share.
 Currently the user can create, open, and save basic text files.
 Additionally, there is a simple help menu.